-When high school freshman Bodhi Zick snaps at his mom or is rude to a friend, he has an unusual perspective that helps him manage these frustrations and mistakes: Thanks to his mom Yvonne-Monique Aviva, a parenting coach, Zick remembers that his brain is currently under construction.
+When high school freshman Bodhi Zick snaps at his mom or is rude to a friend, he has an unusual perspective that helps him manage these frustrations and mistakes: Thanks to his mom Yvonne-Monique Aviva, a parenting coach, Zick remembers that based on what she knows about teenage brain development, his brain is currently under construction.

 Like a typical kitchen remodel, this brain “remodel” takes longer than you might expect, lasting from puberty’s onset through the mid-to-late 20s.
 Aviva, founder of Seattle-based Parent Tool School and a parenting speaker for numerous school districts, corporations, and nonprofits, has found that teens respond to insights about how their brain development is interacting with their everyday experiences and emotions.